Mold/Indoor Air Quality

 Mold needs moisture, humidity, and organic material to thrive.
 Water intrusion from a leaking roof, a defective water pipe, or an improperly vented bathroom are just a few examples of possible mold-creating scenarios.
 Mold can begin to grow in as little as 24 hours after the right moisture conditions are met, and mold typically begins to reproduce and spread in 5-7 days.

-Can VOCs be seen or smelled?
+Can air contaminants be seen or smelled?

 Until mold growth spreads to a colony size, it may not be visible.
 Since it thrives in damp, dark places, mold can remain hidden as it grows - even behind walls or under carpet.
 If conditions are right, mold can even grown on other biological sources in the air that are not visible to the human eye.
 These include epithelial cells like pet dander or even dust mites.
-Other VOCs like chemicals found in that fresh coat of paint on the walls, in the cleaning supplies under the sink, or in the form of Carbon Monoxide from the improperly functioning gas furnace in the basement may all be very dangerous - but potentially undetectable - without specialized testing devices and monitors.

 What report will I receive?